ichiro101/OpenItemSets_Vagrant/README.md

 is ran so the latest version of the OpenItemSets rails project is downloaded.

+Once the envrionment is set up, you should be able to access localhost:3000 and see the web application up and running.
+To start and stop the web application, simply type ```start/stop thin``` in the command line.

 If you are not familiar with Vagrant, please refer to the official [Vagrant](http://www.vagrantup.com) website.